 Orana in Residency

-After two years in the making, Jock has relocated restaurant Orana to Sydney for a month-long residency at the recently vacated Longrain site in Surry Hills.
+After two years in the making, Jock relocated restaurant Orana to Sydney for a month-long residency at the recently vacated Longrain site in Surry Hills.